Shoe-Pac/web-object-renderer/README.md

 The application is also wrapped with user registration, login, authentication, and profile data modification.

-A **demo version** of the application is publicly available at [this link](https://web-object-renderer.online), and it can also be run locally ( see instructions below ).
+A **demo version** of the application is publicly available at [web-object-renderer.online](https://web-object-renderer.online), and it can also be run locally ( see instructions below ).
+Furthermore, little  **SEO optimisation** for the sake of Google Safe Browsing is also implemented.
+Note: Safari browser is currently not supported due to pending optimizations in the backend authentication API.

 The **main motivation** behind this repository is to play with and showcase the possible use of various modern and relevant technologies in the software engineering industry.
-The repository should be viewed as an experimental playground where different technologies are intentionally used to achieve similar functionalities, often without strict (technical) consistency, but in the same time consistent in coding as much as possible.
+The repository should be viewed as an experimental playground where various technologies are intentionally used to achieve similar functionalities, sometimes without strict technical consistency, but in the same time consistent in coding as much as possible.

 This is still a **work in progress** project.